cscart/docs/user_guide/manage_products/import_export/product_import.rst

 *   In the **Import options** section, specify the following settings:

     *   **Category delimiter** - Select the delimiter of the category path which is used in the CSV file.
-    *   **Feature variants delimiter** - Select a feature variants delimiter, that will be used in the CSV file.
+    *   **Feature variants delimiter** - Select a feature variants delimiter that is used in the CSV file.
     *   **Images directory** - Specify the path to the directory where images are located.
-This will be used if the image file is specified without a path in the CSV file.
+This is used if the image file is specified without a path in the CSV file.
     *   **Files directory** - Specify the path to the directory where product files (for downloadable products) are located.
-This will be used if the **File** field data is specified without a path in the CSV file.
+This is used if the **File** field data is specified without a path in the CSV file.
     *   **Delete all existing product files before import** - Select this check box if you want to delete all files of your existing downloadable products.
     *   **Reset inventory** - Select this check box if you want to reset inventory for all products.
-    *   **Price decimal separator** - Type a decimal separator for product prices, that will be used in the CSV file.
+    *   **Price decimal separator** - Type a decimal separator for product prices that is used in the CSV file.
-    *   **CSV delimiter** - Select the CSV delimiter, which is used in the CSV file (e.g. comma, semicolon, tab).
+    *   **CSV delimiter** - Select the CSV delimiter which is used in the CSV file (e.g. comma, semicolon, tab).
     *   **Select file** - Choose location of the CSV file with the import data and select this file.

     .. note::